MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ```

-## :mortar_board: Your turn:
+## :mortar_board: Your turn: - Week 4 Homework: 🏠 (Graded!)

-Develop, implement and test a better parallelization strategy to optimize the inefficient bioinformatics analysis pipeline above.
+Develop, implement and test an **efficient** parallelization strategy to optimize the inefficient bioinformatics analysis pipeline above.

 Start by executing the following commands